-- When total product is at maximum, MP is equal to zero, when TP starts declining the MP becomes negative. - when AP is increasing the MP is greater than the AP and when AP is decreasing the MP is less than AP and AP is equal to the MP when AP is at its maximum.
+2.When TP is at maximum (at point a), MP is equal to zero, when TP starts declining the MP becomes negative.

+3.MP is equal to ÅP when AP is at maximum (at point c) beyond which AP starts falling.
+4.When AP is increasing the MP is greater than the AP and when AP is decreasing the MP is less than AP and AP is equal to the MP when AP is at its maximum.